XxAntxX/Python_ShoppingList/Readme.md

 - `os`: Used to check whether the JSON save file exists.
 - `json`: Used to serialize and deserialize shopping lists for persistent storage.

 These libraries are part of the Python standard library, so no external installation is required.
-They were chosen for their simplicity and effectiveness in handling file management tasks in a console application.

 ## 👥 Team & Contributions